brianckeegan/Trailers/README.md

 ![Average trailer songs by rating](rating.png)

 Finally, is there a relationship between the number of songs in a trailer and the revenue of a movie?
 Here, I model the relationship between movie revenue and the number of songs in its trailer, while controlling for a number of other explanatory variables such as movie budget, genre, rating, year, IMDB community rating, and Metascore from movie critics.
 The multiple linear regression model I used explained over 50% of the variance in the data, which is pretty good.

-The model estimated that each additional song within a trailer had a statistically significant effect (p < .001) of increasing the revenue of a movie by 4%.
+The model estimated that each additional song within a trailer had a statistically significant effect (p < .001) of increasing the revenue of a movie by 9.2%.
 This suggests that trailers with complex scores involving many songs excite audiences more, which translates into higher box office receipts.
 However, there's obviously a limit to how much an audience can tolerate or a trailer editor can splice into 150 seconds, so there also has to be a penalty for having many songs.
 Adding a quadratic term on songs, there's a statistically significant (p < .05) negative effect suggesting a concave function.
-This suggests more trailer songs translates into more revenue up until 10 songs, then it starts to fall again.
+This suggests more trailer songs translates into more revenue up until around 12 songs, then revenue starts to fall again.

 ![Trailer songs and movie revenue](revenue_model.png)